 2. Ghoozi- This is grilled lamb stuffed with rice, boiled eggs, onions, and spices.

 3. Sambooza- This is very addictive.
-This is either cheese or meat or vegetable wrapped to a triangle shape in spring roll wrapper and deep fried.
+This is either cheese or meat or vegetable wrapped to a triangle shape in spring roll wrapper and deep-fried.
 This is good for a starter.

-4. Shawarma- Well, shawarma is very famous Middle Eastern food.
+4. Shawarma- Well, shawarma is a very famous Middle Eastern food.
 Middle Eastern meat preparation based on the döner kebab of Ottoman Turkey.
 Originally made of lamb or mutton, today’s shawarma may also be chicken, turkey, beef, or veal, cut in thin slices and stacked in a cone-like shape on a vertical rotisserie.